South Shields: Yemeni community

 There is a mosque at Laygate, including the Yemeni School, which was visited by American boxer Muhammad Ali in 1977.
 He had his marriage blessed at the Al-Azhar Mosque, one of the earliest mosques in UK.
-It is often noted that Al-Azhar in South Shields is the first purpose-built mosque in the UK, however, this is the Shah Jahan Mosque in Woking.
 This story is covered in a documentary film, The King of South Shields.
 Throughout April and early May 2008, the BALTIC Arts Centre in Gateshead chronicled the Yemeni community of South Shields, including interviews with the last remaining survivors of the first Yemeni generation.
 The exhibition depicted the Yemeni story as an example of early successful multi-cultural integration in Britain, as well as showcasing the high-profile 1977 visit by Muhammad Ali.

 In 2005, the Customs House commissioned author Peter Mortimer to write a play on the subject of the 1930 Yemeni Riot.
 The resultant play RIOT was staged at the venue in 2005 and 2008.

 In 2008, South Shields resident and filmmaker Tina Gharavi unveiled plans for a plaque to mark Ali's visit.

-In 2008, a critically acclaimed exhibition about the South Shields Yemeni community was held entitled The Last of the Dictionary Men – Stories from South Shields’ Yemeni Sailors, was held at the Baltic Centre for Contemporary Art, Gateshead.
+In 2008, a critically acclaimed exhibition about the South Shields Yemeni community was held entitled The Last of the Dictionary Men – Stories from South Shields' Yemeni Sailors, was held at the Baltic Centre for Contemporary Art, Gateshead.

 In 2009, the detective series George Gently, based on the novels by Alan Hunter, portrayed the Yemeni integration in a 1960s setting.

 Bangladeshi community

-The Bangladeshi community is actually larger than the Yemeni community.
-However, Yemenis have been in South Shields a lot longer.
-The Bangladeshi community is the third largest in the North East of England.
+The Bangladeshi community is larger than the Yemeni community, despite being less established.
+It is the third largest in the North East of England.

 In 2008, the Bangladesh Welfare Association was opened in South Shields.